Alfa Romeo Alfasud: Rust

 The Alfasud became notorious for its propensity to rust, notably because of an assembly process that combined inferior recycled steel, and the factory's Pomigliano d'Arco location just 15 kilometers from the Bay of Naples.
-In one instance, early Bodies in White, ready for painting, were left outside the assembly building, in the naturally salty air.
+In one instance, early bodies in white, ready for painting, were left in the naturally salty air outside of the assembly building.
 To inhibit rust, engineers called for filling all bodywork box-sections with synthetic foam, which was later discovered to hold moisture.

 End of production

 In 1983, the five-door Alfasud saloons were replaced by the 33 models.
-The 33 was an evolution of the Alfasud's floorpan and running gear, including minor suspension alterations, and a change from four-wheel disc brakes to front disc and rear drum brakes to reduce costs.
+The 33 was an evolution of the Alfasud's floorpan and running gear, including minor suspension alterations, and a change from four-wheel disc brakes to front discs and rear drum brakes to reduce costs.
 The Alfasud Sprint was renamed the Alfa Romeo Sprint in 1983.
 That model was continued until 1989 by sharing 33's running gear.
 The three-door versions continued for a further year before being replaced by the unsuccessful Alfa Romeo Arna, a joint venture between Alfa Romeo and Nissan.